intjelic/python-sfml/doc/sphinx/source/documentation/window.rst

 	Defines a system event and its parameters.

-	sf.Event holds all the informations about a system event that just happened.
+	sf.Event holds all the information about a system event that just happened.

 	Events are retrieved using the :func:`sf.Window.poll_event` and :func:`sf.Window.wait_event` functions.
 You can also retreive the current pending event list via the property :attr:`sf.Window.event`.

-	A :class:`sf.Event` instance contains the data of the event.
+	An :class:`sfml.Event` instance contains the data of the event.

 	Usage example::

 		for event in window.events:
 			# request for closing the window
-			if type(event) is sf.CloseEvent:
+                        if event == sf.CloseEvent:
 				window.close()

 			# the escape key was pressed
-			if type(event) is sf.KeyEvent and event.code is sf.Keyboard.ESCAPE:
+                        if event == sf.KeyEvent and event.code is sf.Keyboard.ESCAPE:
                              window.close()

 			# the window was resized
-			if type(event) is sf.ResizeEvent:
+                        if event == sf.ResizeEvent:
                              do_something_with_the_new_size(event.size)

 			# ...